- What is radiation therapy? When is it used?

 When should I call the doctor?

-- Lumps, bumps, or swelling
+- New lumps, bumps, or swelling

 - Nausea, vomiting, diarrhea, loss of appetite, or trouble swallowing